DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 `DdFetchLambdaTags`
 : Let the Forwarder fetch Lambda tags using GetResources API calls and apply them to logs, metrics and traces.
 If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.

+`DdFetchLogGroupTags`
+: Let the forwarder fetch Log Group tags using ListTagsLogGroup and apply them to logs, metrics and traces.
+If set to true, permission `logs:ListTagsLogGroup` will be automatically added to the Lambda execution IAM role.

 ### Log scrubbing (optional)

 `RedactIp`